autonomousvision/tuplan_garage/CONTRIBUTING.md

 ## <a name="code-requirements">Code Requirements</a>
 To maintain high code quality, we need you to stick to the following coding conventions.
-* Take special care that your code works is reusable and easy to understand, modify, and test.
+* Take special care that your code is reusable and easy to understand, modify, and test.
 * nuPlan Garage is built to be a separate plugin for the nuPlan-framework.
 That means it should be compatible with the nuPlan-devkit without any modifications to the latter.
 * Please check if you can reuse existing code before adding.
 This applies especially to features/targets types and utils functions.
 If a utils function needs refactoring to make it reusable for additional models, please open an issue and consider creating a pull request.
 * To ensure seamless installation, remember to add additional required packages to the requirements file.
-* If your model / feature-builders etc., consist of multiple files, please keep them in a separate folder within the model / feature-builder directory.
+* If your model / feature-builders etc., consist of multiple files, please keep them in a separate folder within the `model/feature-builder` directory.
 * To make your code readable and easy to understand, we encourage you to add docstrings and comments wherever necessary.
 * Use the pre-commit hooks to ensure your code is formatted properly and checked for runaway errors such as unused imports or variables.
 Just install the hooks by running `pre-commit install` inside the repository.
 Afterward, your code will be checked and formatted properly before committing.